Frostbite: Grades

 Grade 4: if there is a lesion very near the body (such as the carpals of the hand), the limb can be lost.
 Sepsis and/or other systemic problems are expected.

 A number of long term sequelae can occur after frostbite.
 These include transient or permanent changes in sensation, paresthesia, increased sweating, cancers, and bone destruction/arthritis in the area affected.

 Epidemiology

 There is a lack of comprehensive statistics about the epidemiology of frostbite.
 In the United States, frostbite is more common in northern states.
 In Finland, annual incidence was 2.5 per 100,000 among civilians, compared with 3.2 per 100,000 in Montreal.
-Research suggests that men aged 30–49 are at highest risk, possibly due to occupational or recreational exposures to cold.
+Research suggests that men aged 30–49 are at highest risk, possibly because of occupational or recreational exposures to cold.

 History

 Frostbite has been described in military history for millennia.
-The Greeks encountered and discussed the problem of frostbite as early as 400 BCE.
+The Greeks encountered and discussed the problem of frostbite as early as 400 BC.
 Researchers have found evidence of frostbite in humans dating back 5,000 years, in an Andean mummy.
 Napoleon's Army was the first documented instance of mass cold injury in the early 1800s.
-According to Zafren, nearly 1 million combatants fell victim to frostbite in the First and Second World Wars, and the Korean War.
+According to Zafren, nearly 1 million combatants fell victim to frostbite in the First and Second World Wars and the Korean War.